source-maker/seasoning/README.md

 <b>Important:</b> You cannot make any changes to files inside the `lib/swagger` directory because they will be overwritten the next time the swagger command is executed.

+## Package Management

+By default, Seasoning enforces the use of `npm` for package management, restricting other managers from being used.
+This is to ensure that all developers are using the same package versions, and to avoid any potential issues with package lock files.

+If your team would like to opt for another package manager, please update the engine lock requirements in the `package.json` file.

 ## strict Mode

 Using React's default configuration, strict mode is enabled in development mode to detect potential problems in the application.